STMP (Development Fee) Information

 |STMP Fee per

 |Hotel (per room)

 |Other (per AM peak hour trip)

 Participating jurisdictions are responsible for collecting the STMP fee and forwarding it to WCCTAC.
 The STMP fee amounts should be listed on each individual jurisdiction’s published fee schedule.
 Staff from participating jurisdictions will calculate the fee due based on the type and scale of the proposed project.

-WCCTAC is empowered to coordinate and administer revenue for the regional transportation improvements funded with these fees.
+WCCTAC is empowered by its Joint Powers Authority and Master Cooperative Agreement to coordinate and administer revenue for the regional transportation improvements funded with these fees.
 Measures C and J also require that all Contra Costa County jurisdictions participate in the regional transportation mitigation program.
 Jurisdictions that are not participating in such a program are at risk of losing their annual Measure C (and subsequently Measure J) local street maintenance and improvement funds.